ArctosDB/documentation-wiki/_how_to/How-to-Bulkload-Specimen-Data.markdown

 If you do not have a Bulkload Catalog Record Data sheet, begin with the [Bulkload Builder](https://arctos.database.museum/Bulkloader/bulkloaderBuilder.cfm).

-## Bulkload Builder: The first small table is the groups of fields available to use.
+## Bulkload Builder

+The first small table includes groups of fields available to use.
 Select which ones you want to save time on selecting individual fields in the larger table below.

-The following are the groups most relevant to our collection:
+The following are the groups most often used:

 * Required
 * Coordinate Meta